 Meanwhile, the media are silent on the dire situation.
 The humanitarian crisis unfolding in Yemen often has taken a back seat in their coverage.
 As the mainstream press concentrates its resources on Russia, porn stars, and “the walls are closing in” on the Trump presidency, tens of thousands are dying in the Middle East.
 This should dominate the news cycle, but two things are at play: Anchors, pundits, and reporters are too focused on hating President Trump to care, and they have generally endorsed U.S. foreign policy of the last 60 years.

 This isn’t an issue of American farmers versus Yemeni kids.
 It’s a case of being honest with the voters.
 But this is Washington we’re talking about.
-If a law that banned lying were ever passed, there would be an eerie silence in the swamp.We value your comments!
-Please weigh in on our comment section below.
+If a law that banned lying were ever passed, there would be an eerie silence in the swamp.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com